 Ozark Literacy Council – $2,500 to help provide English language classes through online platforms like Zoom and Google Hangout.

-Peace at Home Family Shelter – $2,500 to help provide janitorial and cleaning costs have increased for those staying at the shelter as well as additional staffing for the increased need of the emergency shelter that provides housing, food, and transportation.
+Peace at Home Family Shelter – $2,500 to help provide janitorial and cleaning costs that have increased for those staying at the shelter as well as additional staffing for the increased need of the emergency shelter that provides housing, food and transportation.

 Prairie Grove School District – $2,500 to help provide backpacks of food for students to eat over the weekends when meals are not provided by the district.